How to Form and Use the Past Tense in Slovak for English Speakers

 Examples of Past Tense Conjugation

-Let's conjugate the verb robiť (to do) in the past tense:
+Let's look at the verb robiť (to do) conjugated in the past tense:

 - Ja som robil (I did) – masculine speaker